palantir/osdk-ts/packages/cli/README.md

 #### `delete <version>` subcommand

-The list subcommand allows users to delete a site version
+The delete subcommand allows users to delete a site version

 ```
 npx @osdk/cli site version delete 0.1.0
 ```

-## `typescript` subcommand

-## `auth` subcommand

 ## Help and debugging

-To see all supported commands and their expected arguments, run your command with the --help flag
+To see all supported commands and their expected arguments, run a command with the --help flag

 ```
 npx @osdk/cli site version --help
 ```

-And for additional information for debugging, you can use the --verbose flag
+For additional information for debugging, use the --verbose flag

 ```
 npx @osdk/cli site version --verbose